pvmm/msx-tile-forge/README.md

     *   **Definition Canvas:** A grid matching the project's supertile dimensions.
         *   Left-Click a cell: Places the currently selected tile.
         *   Right-Click a cell (Eyedropper): Selects the tile within that cell, making it active.
     *   **Information Panels:** Show detailed info for the selected tile and the selected supertile.
+The usage count labels are **clickable links**.
     *   **Transformations:** Buttons for the current supertile definition: Flip Horizontal/Vertical, Rotate 90° Clockwise (enabled for square supertiles), Shift (Up, Down, Left, Right).
     *   **Mark Unused:** Highlights unused supertiles (not on map) and unused base tiles.

 *   **Asset Selection (Right):**
     *   **Tileset Viewer:** Displays all base tiles.
 Click to select a tile for placing.
-    *   **Supertile Selector:** Displays all supertiles in the project (up to 65535).
-Click to select a supertile for editing.
+    *   **Supertile Selector:** A resizable panel displaying all supertiles in the project (up to 65535).
+Click to select a supertile for editing; drag-and-drop for advanced operations (Move/Swap/Replace).
     *   **Supertile Operations:** Buttons for "Add New", "Add Many...", "Insert", "Delete" supertiles.

 ### 4. Map Editor Tab